yuri1022/Tutor/README.md

 3. If you have 'teacher' identity , you can press button to switch your 'student' and 'teacher' indentity.

 ## Tools

 - React
-- React Bootstrappr
+- React Bootstrap
 - SCSS

 ## Contributer

-Front-End : @kspsss @yuri1022
+-Front-End : @kspsss @yuri1022

-Back-End :
+-Back-End :

-UI/UX :
+-UI/UX :